How does this medication work? What will it do for me?

-Each red, oval, soft gel capsule, imprinted with "TEC" with white ink, contains docusate sodium USP 100 mg.
+Each red, oval, soft gel capsule, imprinted with "TEC" with white ink, contains docusate 100 mg of sodium USP.
 Nonmedicinal ingredients: FD&C Blue No. 1, FD&C Red No. 40, gelatin, glycerin, paraben, polyethylene glycol, propylene glycol, purified water, sorbitol, and white ink.

-5 mL of clear syrup, red with cherry, menthol odour, contains docusate sodium USP 20 mg.
+5 mL of clear syrup, red with cherry, menthol odour, contains 20 mg of docusate sodium USP.
 Nonmedicinal ingredients: alcohol, artificial flavouring, citric acid, D&C Red No. 33, FD&C Red No. 40, menthol, methylparaben, peppermint oil, poloxamer, polyethylene glycol, propylparaben, purified water, sodium citrate, and sucrose.

 How should I use this medication?

 For adults and children older than 12 years, the recommended dose ranges from 100 mg to 200 mg daily.